channable/opnieuw/README.md

 Installation
 ------------

-To install channable_retries, simply:
+To install opnieuw, simply:

-    $ pip install channable_retries
+    $ pip install opnieuw

 Examples
 ----------

-The short example above provides a concise demonstration of how channable_retries could be used.
-Let's dig deeper into channable_retries and add another exception to `retry_on_exceptions` to do a retry on:
+The short example above provides a concise demonstration of how opnieuw could be used.
+Let's dig deeper into opnieuw and add another exception to `retry_on_exceptions` to do a retry on:

 ```python